11nonali23/Advanced-Workout-Clock/README.md

 * The application supports [ViewPager 2](https://developer.android.com/jetpack/androidx/releases/viewpager2) to show the fragments.

-* The item list of the timer supports **swipe and drag callbacks** with RecyclerView and it has a NestedScrollView in the timer acivities tab.
-This list uses also a customized NestedScrollView to optimize the space of the timer items list.
+* The item list of the timer supports **swipe and drag callbacks** with RecyclerView and it has a customized NestedScrollView in the timer acivities tab to optimize the space taken.

 * The timer and the chronometer uses [Material Progress Bar](https://github.com/zhanghai/MaterialProgressBar)